promisedong/AFDSeg/README.md

   <img src="./figures/ablation_module.png" height="200" width="800">
 </div>

-* **TVisual comparison between AFDSeg and state-of-the-art methods for crossdomain segmentation ACDC → M&Ms. Left: Entropy map [44] shows a better certainty for the predictions of our AFDseg.
+* **TVisual comparison between AFDSeg and state-of-the-art methods for cross-domain segmentation ACDC → M&Ms. Left: Entropy map [44] shows a better certainty for the predictions of our AFDseg.
 Right: T-SNE [45] shows a better category separability for our AFDseg**
 <div align="center">